Becoming Self Employed

 I also always advise to have a separate business account - it makes things so much easier to administrate & there are so many options to choose from.

-If you decide you'd like help in setting up your accounts, regular assistance or ad hoc help, please do get in touch.
+If you decide you'd like help in setting up your accounts, regular assistance or self assessment tax return help, please do get in touch.